kingkotgon/ProgrammingAssignment2/README.md

 Summary:
-These functions can be used as a template to cache potentially time-consuming computations, utilizing the lexical scoping rules of R to preserve state inside an R object.
-They deal with matrix inversion specifically, though their format is intentionally simplistic so that they can be adjusted to suit other mathematical needs.
+These functions can be used  to cache potentially time-consuming computations.
+They deal with matrix inversion specifically.

 The <<- operator is used to assign value to an object in an external environment.